 Do online British curriculum qualifications carry the same weight as qualifications from traditional schools?

 Yes.
 International GCSEs and A Levels are the same qualifications regardless of whether a student studied online or in a physical classroom.
-Universities assess results, not the delivery method.
+Universities assess the results, not the delivery method.
 Online students receive the same certificates from the same examination boards.

 Can my child switch from another curriculum to the British curriculum mid-year?